LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

     Another option for plasma state file output.
 Give the real-time interval between succesive write-ups of plasmastate files, in addition to the ones written at regular CPU intervals.

+.. index:: b2mndr_ids_save

+``b2mndr_ids_save``    type: ``integer``    default: ``0``
+    Frequency, in timesteps, at which an IDS is saved containing the plasma state.
+Can be used in conjunction with b2mndr\_ids\_time and b2mndr\_ids\_av.
+    If used, an IDS time slice will be written at the end of run.
+    If negative, a single IDS will be written at the end of the run.
+    Will not work if running a "0 timesteps" simulation, in which case the use of b2\_ual\_write is recommended.

+.. index:: b2mndr_ids_time

+``b2mndr_ids_time``    type: ``real``    default: ``0.0``
+    Frequency, in simulation seconds, at which an IDS is saved containing the plasma state.
+Can be used in conjunction with b2mndr\_ids\_save and b2mndr\_ids\_av.
+    If used, an IDS time slice will be written at the end of run.
+    Will not work if running a "0 timesteps" simulation, in which case the use of b2\_ual\_write is recommended.

+.. index:: b2mndr_ids_av

+``b2mndr_ids_av``    type: ``integer``    default: ``0``
+    Frequency, in number of batch averages, at which an IDS is saved containing the averaged plasma state.
+Can be used in conjunction with b2mndr\_ids\_save and b2mndr\_ids\_time.
+    The averaged plasma state is saved as a separate occurrence of the edge\_profiles and edge\_sources IDSs.

 .. index:: b2wdat_iout

 ``b2wdat_iout``    type: ``integer``    default: ``0``
     If iout.eq.1, a large set of \*.dat output files will be produced containing the values of a variety of code quantities, evaluated at the end of the B2.5 iteration.
+    If iout.eq.2, one gets a set of profiles at the midplane and the targets.
+    If iout.eq.3, one gets a set of files providing the principal code variables.
     If iout.eq.4, an even larger set of output files will be produced, for the purposes of a full run analysis, evaluated in the individual routines where the quantities are used.
     For even more detailed debugging analysis, one should instead use "procedure\_name"\_iout.eq.1.
-    The files and their content are fully described in the Output\_description.pdf file in the SOLPSTOP/doc directory and Appendix G of the SOLPS-ITER manual.
+    The files and their content are fully described in the Output\_description.pdf file in the $SOLPSTOP/doc directory and Appendix G of the SOLPS-ITER manual.

+.. index:: get_residuals

+``get_residuals``    type: ``integer``    default: ``0``
+    If get\_residuals.eq.1, then the residuals of unsolved equations will be outputted into b2ftrace.
+Equations are unsolved if 'b2news\_no\_solve' is nonzero or any elements of the solveco, solvemo, solveee, solveei, or solvepo are set to .false. .
+    By default, get\_residuals.eq.0 and the residuals for unsolved equations are set to zero.

 .. index:: b2wdat_append

 ``b2wdat_append``    type: ``integer``    default: ``0``
-    If append.eq.1, the \*.dat output files are appended upon every write, instead of being rewritten every time.
+    If append.ne.0, the output files produced by the b2wdat\_iout.eq.4 switch are appended upon every write, instead of being rewritten every time.
+    For b2wdat\_iout values 1 to 3, the value of append indicates the frequency, in number of main B2.5 timesteps, at which the files are appended.
+Data from the last timestep is always included.

 .. index:: my_out_digits